IDENTITY DOMAINS CONCEPT LIST ABSTRACT CONCEPT LIST ABSTRACT CONCEPT LIST SERIALIZATION CONTENT MANAGEMENT

 Examples:

-- A Process Type ( Action Process) such as the registration process used at the Oackland digital hospital during the COVID-19 pandemic.
+- A Process Type ( Action Process Type) such as the registration process used at the Oackland digital hospital during the COVID-19 pandemic.

 Counterexamples: